Snseli/YFV-alignments/README.md

 # YFV-alignments
-This alignments use available data on genbank about all yellow fever virus (YFV) sequences.
-It is monthly updated a priori (in progress).
+These alignments use the data available on genbank for all yellow fever virus (YFV) sequences.
+It is updated monthly a priori (in progress).

 last update : april 26th, 2023

-This alignment is cleaned and filtered to keep only YFV sequences which lenght is around 11 000 pb.
-So our alingment do not include :
+This alignment is cleaned and filtered to keep only yellow fever virus sequences around 11,000 bp in length.
+Our alignment therefore does not include :
 * laboratory strains (adapted, passaged, recombinant, antiviral & vaccine experiments)
 * duplicates (when more than one sequence is available for a single strain)
-* related strain to YFV as like French neurotropic virus or French viscerotropic virus
+* related strain to YFV, such as the French neurotropic virus or the French viscerotropic virus.
-* Sequences has been mis-sequenced
+* Sequences that have been poorly sequenced

-Only codon region is observe here.the fasta file was aligned using mafft and inspected manually.
-At this step we have 3 alignments files :
+Only the codon region is shown here.
+The fasta file was aligned using mafft and inspected manually.
+At this stage, we have 3 alignment files:
 * YFV wild-type strain
 * YFV vaccinal strain
 * YFV wild-type and vaccinal strain

-Then for each alignment files, maximun-likelihood (ML) phylogeny is reconstructed with IQ-TREE.
-In this github only the first two alignement will be show.
-For the third one you can send me a message if you needed.
+Then, for each alignment files, phylogeny by likelihood maximization (ML) is reconstructed with IQ-TREE.
+In this github, only the first two alignments will be presented.
+For the third, you can send me a message if you need it.

 ## YFV wild-type strain
 Alignement file : [Yellow fever virus alignment, wild-type](https://github.com/Snseli/YFV-alignments/blob/main/Yellow%20fever%20alignements/YFV-WildType-alignements-ref-FVV.fasta)